Why is Mount Everest not the tallest mountain in the world?

 Tons of human waste are frozen on Mount Everest!

 Climbers poop and pee in their tents if they desire.
 The frozen ground makes digging latrines inoperable and the risk of exposure is too high.
 It is gauged that about 8,000 kg of human waste has been dumped on Everest per year, and it is becoming a serious health and environmental problem.
-There is no exact place for toileting on Mt Everest further the lowest base camp.
+There is no exact place for toileting on Mt Everest further to the lowest base camp.
 Wastes do not deteriorate in the perpetually frozen higher altitudes.
 Mountaineers are mandated to carry their wastes off the mountain now.
 Footprint Adventure is jointly working with the local community for waste management through different trekking and tours.
 For more details, click here

 Mount Everest is a dream of every climber around the globe and it holds a lot of facts and secrets within it.
 These were the top 12 interesting facts about Mt Everest.
 Due to these amazing facts, many climbers are urged to explore and summit Everest every year.
 With the increase of climbers, environmental issues are also rising every year.
 Mountaineers need to be more responsible during the expedition and respect these giant mountains so that mountains can respect us back and take care of us.
 For more inquiries on top facts about Everest feel cordial to contact us.